2. MATERIAL ACCOUNTING POLICIES

 (i) Short-term obligations

-Liabilities for salaries, including other monetary and nonmonetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees’ services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
+Liabilities for salaries, including other monetary and non-monetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees’ services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
 The liabilities are presented as current employee benefit obligations in the balance sheet.

 (ii) Other Long-term employee benefit obligations

 The liabilities for earned leave are not expected to be settled wholly within 12 months after the end of the period in which the employees render the related service.
 They are therefore measured as the present value of expected future payments to be made in respect of services provided by employees upto the end of the reporting period using the projected unit credit method.
-The benefits are discounted using the market
+The benefits are discounted using the market yields at the end of the reporting period that have terms approximating to the terms of the related obligation.
+Remeasurements as a result of experience adjustments

 The obligations are presented as current liabilities in the balance sheet if the entity does not have an unconditional right to defer settlement for at least twelve months after the reporting period, regardless of when the actual settlement is expected to occur.